 Courses that require the preparation of a major research paper in lieu of an examination are marked "research paper."
-The satisfactory completion of such a paper by a student individually will satisfy the legal writing requirement for the J.D. degree.
-Some courses are marked "examination or research paper with permission of the instructor."
-In such cases an examination will be scheduled, but the instructor may grant permission for an individual student to write a research paper in lieu of the examination.
-Research papers satisfactorily completed in these courses also will satisfy the legal writing requirement for the J.D. degree.
-Skills courses are usually graded on the basis of simulation, role-playing, and/or some form of written assignment and may be marked, for example, "drafting assignments" or "simulation and paper."
+The satisfactory completion of such a paper by a student individually may satisfy the legal writing requirement for the J.D. degree, if the student obtains the permission of the instructor to utilize the paper for this purpose, and the paper complies in all respects with the requirements set forth by the instructor and under the Legal Writing Requirement section of this Bulletin.

+Skills/Experiential Learning courses are usually graded on the basis of simulation, role-playing, and/or some form of written assignment and may be marked, for example, "drafting assignments" or "simulation and paper."
 In clinical courses no method of evaluation is indicated.
 In such courses it is the student's performance in carrying out his or her clinical responsibilities that forms the basis for the grade.

 Participation-Once a student has been evaluated in a course using the method indicated in the course description, the instructor may raise or lower the student's grade on the basis of class participation.
-For courses in which the sole method of evaluation listed in this Bulletin is an examination (whether in-class or take-home), a student's grade may be raised or lowered for class participation by only one grade step, e.g., from B to $B+$ , or B to $B-$ , provided that the instructor so notifies the students in the syllabus.
-For all other courses (excluding skills and clinical courses), instructors intending to consider class participation in the final grade determination must state in the syllabus the weight it will be accorded.
+For courses in which the sole method of evaluation listed in this Bulletin is an examination (whether in-class or take-home), a student's grade may be raised or lowered for class participation by only one grade step, e.g., from B to B+, or B to B-, provided that the instructor so notifies the students in the syllabus.
+For other courses, instructors intending to consider class participation in the final grade determination should state in the syllabus the weight it will be accorded.